Connecting communities Empowering digitalisation Delivering the future

 Svella Plc acquires controlling interests in distressed and underperforming businesses, or those in exciting growth sectors, and with its dedicated and focused management approach, Svella aims to improve performance to deliver returns for all stakeholders.

-This statement is made in respect of Svella Plc and its subsidiaries, which specifically includes Svella Connect Limited, a provider of digital infrastructure solutions.
+This statement is made in respect of Svella Plc and its subsidiaries, which specifically includes Svella Connect Limited, a provider of digital infrastructure solutions

 4: Due diligence

-As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chains, we are adopting a number of due diligence procedures which include thorough supplier onboarding procedures comprising, where appropriate and applicable, site visits and accreditation/ certification verification, periodic and ad hoc supplier visits and audits, collation and continuous updating of supplier registers and internal and external training.
+As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chains, we have adopted a number of due diligence procedures which include thorough supplier onboarding procedures comprising, where appropriate and applicable, site visits and accreditation/ certification verification, periodic and ad hoc supplier visits and audits, collation and continuous updating of supplier registers and internal and external training.